+On average, listings with mistakes sold for 2.3% less and 47% slower than homes with complete listings.
 The best realtors know that providing buyers complete listings plus being knowledgeable about the Houston house selling process increases the chances of closing a sale.

 Listing errors confuse buyers.
 Out of all the mistakes sellers make when selling a home, this is one that’s often overlooked but has costly consequences.
 In the last 10 years, nearly 50% of listings that didn’t sell had errors.

 What makes it difficult to complete an error-free listing?